Fall Things to Do

 The first is Center Grove Orchard in Cambridge, located about 30 miles north of Des Moines.
 Open from August to November, this 20-acre orchard is a mandatory autumn experience for families all over the metro.
 There’s of course the pumpkin patch and the apple orchard, but there’s also a sunflower meadow (More.
 Great.
 Pics.), a county store, and eight different restaurants and food vendors.
 Oh, we didn’t even mention The Farmyard which includes (deep breath): hayrides, a combine slide, a corn pool, baby goats, a corn maze, jumping pillows, slingshots, super slides, and train rides.
 You’re going to need multiple cider donuts to get through this.

-Other options include Howell’s Pumpkin Patch in Cumming and Iowa Orchard in Urbandale.
+Other options include Howell’s Pumpkin Patch and Wilson's Orchard & Farm in Cumming and Iowa Orchard in Urbandale.
 If you're looking for a local fall selfie spot, head to the Rose Farm in Norwalk!
 A beautiful farm decorated accordingly for each season, and they don't hold back in the fall.
 Put on your cutest sweater and pose in front of the pumpkin set up!

 Evening